MrSwitch/hello.js/README.md

 ### 1. Register

-Register your application with atleast one of the following networks.
+Register your application with at least one of the following networks.
 Ensure you register the correct domain as they can be quite picky

 <!--